 We already know that cannabis stimulates hunger by activating the CB1 receptors.
 So, blocking these receptors will reduce the appetite.
 And THCV is the antagonist that blocks the activation of CB1 receptors.
 It also activates the amygdala region of the brain that enhances unpleasant feelings with food.
 So, the entire experience of eating becomes less enjoyable and the hunger reduces.

 Such appetite suppressing properties of cannabis can help people dealing with obesity and those trying to maintain a healthy weight.
 It can also be a great option for medical cannabis patients who wish to experience the therapeutic effects of the green herb but without the munchies.

-While cannabis plants do not come in abundance of THCV.
-But there are certain strains such as Durban Poison, Doug’s Varin and Pineapple Purps that are rich in THCV and perfect for people who are looking to maintain their weight using medical cannabis.
+While cannabis plants do not come in an abundance of THCV.
+But there are certain strains such as Durban Poison, Doug’s Varin, and Pineapple Purps that are rich in THCV and perfect for people who are looking to maintain their weight using medical cannabis.

 Reading all this might make you think if there is anything cannabis can’t help with.
 Well, one thing is for sure that whether you wish to stimulate or regulate your hunger, cannabis is the way to go.
 Appetite is an issue for a lot of people.
 Some are trying to control it to lose weight while others need to stimulate it to get healthy again.
 Either way, cannabis can be helpful.

 If you have an issue related to appetite, connect with your cannabis doctor and get guidance for using the right cannabis for your condition.
 You can visit your nearest physician or have your 420 evaluations online in a few minutes.
 So, don’t wait and find the right cannabis for your appetite issues.